vippsas/vipps-magento/DOCUMENTATION.md

 ![Screenshot of Request Profiling Grid](docs/images/request_profiling.png)

 On the page you can see the list of all requests for all orders that Magento sends to Vipps.
 By clicking on a link `Show` in an `Action` column of grid you can find appropriate response from Vipps.

 Using built-in Magento grid filter you could find all requests per order that you are interested in.

 ## Settings

-Vipps Payments configuration is divided by sections.
-It helps to quickly find and manage settings of each module feature:
+The Payments configuration settings are divided into sections:

 1. Basic Vipps Settings.
 1. Express Checkout Settings.